-Other hazards which do not result in GHS classification: Heat rays (infrared radiation) from flame or hot metal can injure eyes.
-Overexposure to brazing fumes and gases can be hazardous.
+Other hazards which do not Overexposure to fumes and gases from the solder and/or flux material can result in GHS classification: be hazardous.
 Read and understand the manufacturer's instructions, Safety Data Sheets and the precautionary labels before using this product.
+Salety Data Sheets and the precautionary labels before using this product.

-Substance(s) formed under the conditions of use: Fumes produced from use of this product may contain the following constituent(s) and/or their complex metallic oxides as well as solid particles or other constituents from the solder, brazing consumable, flux material or base metal, or base metal coating not listed below.
+Substance(s) formed under the conditions of use:

+Fumes produced from use of this product may contain the following constituent(s) and/or their complex metallic oxides as well as solid particles or other constituents from the solder, brazing consumable, flux material or base metal, or base metal coating not listed below.